andreacos/CnnGradientAttack/README.md

 evalutated.
 Note that we assume that all images in input directory belong to the same class, whose gound truth label is known.

-The script produce a lot of textual logging information, it may be useful to redirect it to a text file.
+The script produces a lot of textual logging information, it may be useful to redirect it to a text file.
 ```
 $ python3 Script.py 2>&1 | tee /path/to/logfile.log